Header images courtesy of Mel Joulwan and Paleo Spirit. Updated September 4, 2018.

 When it comes to additives, less is better, but only three are specifically out.

 The Whole30 eliminates carrageenan, MSG, and sulfites on the program.
 Other common additives, like xanthan gum or ascorbic acid, are allowed.
 Not all additives are “toxic;” acsorbic acid sounds scary, but it’s really just a fancy name for vitamin C. See our Common Additive Cheat Sheet for details.

 Almond Flour: Yes

 Yes, you can have almond flour, coconut flour, tapioca flour, cassava flour and other non-grain-based flours, but it’s context-dependent.
 You can use it in place of breadcrumbs in your meatballs, to dredge a piece of chicken, or to thicken a sauce or stew.
-You may not use it for Paleo baking—to make muffins, pancakes, bread, cupcakes, cookies, waffles, biscuits, tortillas, pizza crust, or anything of that nature.
+You may not use it for Paleo baking—to make muffins, pancakes, bread, cupcakes, cookies, waffles, biscuits, tortillas, pizza crust, or anything of that nature; nor can you have it in pasta or gnocchi recreations.
 We call those recipes Sex With Your Pants On (SWYPO) foods, and they are expressly off-limits during your Whole30.

 Almond Milk: Read Your Labels

 Compliant commercially-produced almond milk is easier to find than ever before, however, the majority will still have sugar and few may even still have carrageenan—rendering those off-limits for your Whole30.
 If you can’t find a compliant brand, like New Barn Unsweetened, the alternative is to make your own—but remember, no added sweetener!

 Tip: Nuts and seeds aren’t your best fat choice, in general, and drinking your food is always less healthy than eating it.
 So when it comes to almond milk, even if you make your own… we’d rather you just eat the almonds once in a while!